peddn/portfolio-joebaer/README.md

 ```bash
 # npm run development
 ```
+This starts the development server with automatic live rebuild and reload.

 ### build for production
 in the second terminal:
 ```bash
 # npm run production
 ```
+This builds the application and exports the the `.html`, `.css` and `.js` files to the `dist` directory.
+These files are ready to upload to the production webserver.

 Enjoy!